$88 Standard Water Heater Flush! Regularly $176. Claim Now

 SOURCES:

-When To Replace Or Repair Your HVAC System
+Chapter 4: When to Replace or Repair Your HVAC System

 There will come a time when you’re faced with this decision.
 Oftentimes, you can choose to repair your HVAC system, but an HVAC contractor may ultimately suggest replacing it.
 System failure is one situation in which replacing it with something newer and more efficient is best.
 If the unit works too hard to provide the temperature you need, it can break down, not to mention draw excessive power while running.